The Secret To Make Your Brakes Last Longer

 - Carry Light: The more the load in the vehicle, the more energy is required to stop the vehicle and hence causes the brake pads and shoes to work a little harder to stop the vehicle.
 If you remove unnecessary things in your vehicle that are unneeded then you can reduce the wear experienced by the brakes.

 - Coasting: It means allowing the vehicle to come to a natural stop without the use of brakes.
 This is advised only in heavy traffic situations while maintaining considerable distance from the vehicle ahead.
-What this does is it limits the use of brakes in short distances and slow speeds, where the force of nature can do the task of stopping the vehicle itself.
+What this does is limit the use of brakes in short distances and slow speeds, where the force of nature can do the task of stopping the vehicle itself.

 - Using Single Foot to Brake or Gas: Braking and accelerating at the same time is probably the worst thing to incur on the brakes since it prematurely wears out the brakes as they do not serve any purpose and are simply rubbing against a moving rotor or drum causing enormous wear on the pad or shoes.